mecparts/MultiflexZ80monitor/readme.md

 Multiflex Z80A Computer Kit but has lost their manual, I also transcribed the section of the manual that documented the monitor's commands.

+A quick and dirty Python utility is included that mimics the audio format used for cassette recordings.
+This can be used to convert a binary file into a WAVe file that can be played through the cassette input on the trainer board.
+Hook the remote computer's speaker output to the cassette input, calibrate the input level, press LD on the trainer and start playing the WAVe file.